WTO and government procurement

 (ii) Doha Development Agenda (DDA) Working Group on Transparency in Government Procurement (which is currently inactive)

 Among these three areas, work on the GPA is the most active and has produced substantial trade liberalization.
-On 6 April 2014, the revised GPA came into force and marks a significant milestone of the WTO.
+On 6 April 2014, the GPA 2012 came into force and marks a significant milestone of the WTO.

 In addition, the WTO Secretariat has been undertaking technical cooperation activities to assist developing and least-developed countries in participating effectively in the WTO's work on government procurement.